In 1800, something like 90 percent of the entire US population was

 are only partly edible.
 We can use the seeds at the top of each plant (known

-of the plant (the chaff) is inedible and has to be discarded.
+dry coatings of the seeds (the chaff) are inedible and have to be discarded,

 Before modern-day machines were developed, agricultural workers had to